Pumpkin Soap Recipe with Real Pumpkin Puree for Fall Skin Care

 Pour the soap into your prepared mold, cover and insulate.
 After twenty-four hours have passed you can unmold your soap and cut it into bars.
 Allow soap to cure 3-6 weeks before using then wrap and label as desired.

-For more homemade cold process soap recipes visit Rebecca’s Soap Delicatessen.
+You can find more of my homemade cold process soap recipes here.
 Also be sure to follow my DIY Bath and Body Pinterest Board for more great homemade soap recipes and beauty DIY’s from both Soap Deli News blog and around the web.